Trinity Church Centre

 Trinity Church Centre began life as several churches – Abbey Methodist, Hawcoat Methodist and Emmanuel URC.
 Situated on the main road in to the town centre of Barrow-in-Furness, we came together in 1991, in what was the Abbey Methodist building.
 It underwent massive refurbishment and restyling to provide us with an accessible building, comprising a fully adaptable, upstairs worship area, a lift being available for those who have a need for it.
 The worship area is set up with an audio visual facility, and there are further meeting rooms off the main room.
 Downstairs we have a large lounge with coffee bar, large, fully equipped kitchen, and storage, as well as an offset small chapel which is used for evening and occasional services.
 There are various meeting rooms, and a large multi-use games hall.

 Many organisations meet within our premises on a regular basis.
-We have good links with the WI and the Civic Society, Mother and toddlers, Steelworks Brass band as well as our own bible study, Guiding groups, indoor bowls, badminton and Women on Wednesday.
+We have good links with the WI and the Civic Society, Toddlers, Steelworks Brass band as well as our own bible study, Guiding groups, indoor bowls, badminton and Women on Wednesday.
 Our monthly coffee mornings are hosted by different groups of the church, and are a vital link with the local community as well as the United Area.
 At this time a prayer room is available for anyone who wishes to make use of it.
-Four times a year we hold a ‘Stork sale’ which encourages all ages to come along, and also have coffee available and various stalls.
-Throughout the year there are a selection of quiz nights, afternoon teas, and opportunities to gather for fellowship and fund raising.

-On a Friday morning we meet for a dedicated prayer time, to complement the prayer book which is always available.
+On a Thursday mornings we meet for a dedicated prayer time, to complement the prayer book which is always available.
 We also have a small but dedicated Junior Church who enjoy sharing in worship.
-Along with ordinary morning services, we have a well supported Family Parade each month.
-There is an evening healing and communion service each month, as well as joint services with the United Area, the nearby Baptist Church, Abbey Group of Churches, and Churches Together in Barrow.
+We have All Age and Parade services once a term.
+There is an evening healing service each month and also a monthly reflective act of worship using words, music, images and silence to aid our reflection.
+We also have joint services with the United Area, the nearby Baptist Church, the Barrow Mission Community and Churches Together in Barrow and District.